dimmypokidin/DeGiro-analytics/README.md

 # Docker

  If you prefer to run the project in Docker, I made an image available in Docker hub.
-It contains a Jupyter Notebook with getting-started example.
+It contains a Jupyter Notebook with getting-started examples.

  ```
  docker pull dpokidin/degiro-analytics-notebook